-Select a Faster Shutter Speed
+1. Select a Faster Shutter Speed to Avoid Camera Shake

 There is no way that anyone will be able to handhold a camera steady enough at slow shutter speeds.
-For most people, this will be around 1/60th sec.
+For most people, this limit will be around 1/60th sec.

 How slow you can go with your shutter speed handheld will come down to you.
 The best way to know for sure is to test it out.
 Take several photos of the same scene, reducing your shutter speed each time.
 Check the results to get an idea of the lowest shutter speed before you see the camera shake.

 A general rule is to set your shutter speed to at least your lens’ focal length.
-If you are using a 200mm lens then your shutter speed should be at least 1/200th sec.
-For a 20mm lens at least 1/20 sec.
-There is a slight caveat to this.
+If you are using a 200mm lens, then your shutter speed should be at least 1/200th sec.
+For 20mm focal length, use at least 1/20 sec.
 If your lens has image stabilization, you can reduce your shutter speed further.

-Use a Greater Depth of Field
+2. Use a Wider Aperture for Greater Depth of Field

 Start with an aperture of around f/8 and use smaller if you want a greater depth of field.